tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * This means that the hash in the first block has changed since we changed the data, so we have to rebuild the chain from this point all the way to the end.

-Click `Mine` in the first block to change it green and to regenerate the hashes:
+Click `Mine` in the first block to change it back to green and to regenerate the hashes:

 ![mining](Images/blockchain-mining.png)